Himanshi Shelat: Works

 She wrote her first story Saat Pagathiya Andhara Koovama in 1978 and published in Navneet, a Gujarati magazine.
 Later the story was published as the best short story in Milap, a magazine published from Bhavnagar.
 She is influenced by Indian authors such as Mahasweta Devi, Ashapoorna Devi, Phanishwar Nath 'Renu' and Jaywant Dalvi as well as English authors such as Jane Austen and George Eliot.

 Antaral, her first anthology of short stories, published in 1987 was followed by, Andhari Galima Safed Tapaka (1992), Ae Loko (1997), Sanjno Samay (2002), Panchavayka (2002), Khandaniyama Mathu (2004) and Garbhagatha (2009).
 Aathamo Rang (2001), Kyarima Aakash Pushpa ane Kala Patangiya (2006) and Saptadhara (2012) are three of her novels while Ekadani Chaklio (2004) and Dabe Hathe (2012) are her collections of essays.
 Her reminiscent writings are published as Platform number 4 (1998) and Victor (1999) while her literary criticism is published as Paravastavavad (Surrealism; 1987) and Gujarati Kathasahityama Narichetna (Women consciousness in Gujarati prose; 2000).
+Sunkarma Upsati Chhabio (2026) are pen-portraits.

 Swami Ane Sai (1993), Antar-Chhabi (1998) and Pehlo Akshar (2005) are edited by her.
 Nokha Mijajno Anokho Chitrakar (Mahendra Desai) (2004) is her work of translation.